National law · source: Normattiva

 09 · Relationship with other rules

-It adds to the AI Act; it touches the GDPR and the Criminal Code
+It adds to the AI Act; touches the GDPR and the Criminal Code

 • ↔ AI Act (Reg.
 EU 2024/1689): Law 132/2025 adds to and gives national effect to the AI Act; it does not replace it and cannot derogate from it (primacy of EU law).
-It designates the Act's national authorities.
+It designates its national authorities.

-• ↔ GDPR: the processing of personal data connected with AI remains subject to the GDPR and to the Italian Data Protection Code, with the Garante as competent authority.
+• ↔ GDPR: the processing of personal data connected with AI remains subject to the GDPR and to the Privacy Code, with the Garante as the competent authority.

-• ↔ Criminal Code: the law amends the Criminal Code by introducing protection against the unlawful dissemination of AI-generated/altered content (deepfakes) — ⚠️ [to verify] the exact number of the new Criminal Code article (sources indicate the insertion of an Art.
+• ↔ Criminal Code: the law amends the Criminal Code by introducing protection against the unlawful dissemination of content generated/altered with AI (deepfakes) — ⚠️ [to verify] the exact number of the new Criminal Code article (sources indicate the insertion of an Art.
 612-quater of the Criminal Code).

-• ↔ ISO/IEC 42001: voluntary AI management standard, useful as a governance framework in support of compliance; not referenced as a legal obligation.
+• ↔ ISO/IEC 42001: a voluntary AI management standard, useful as a governance framework supporting compliance; not invoked as a legal obligation.

 Normattiva · Law 132/2025 (Criminal Code article number to be confirmed)